Functional Movement Screen

 Functional Movement Screen Example

+Click the "Use template" button to access the template via the Carepatron app, where you can modify it for your practice.
 Fill out the corresponding details: name, date, date of birth, contact number, address, gender, sex, height, weight, and any additional information if the client is an athlete.

-Step Two.
-Conduct the Test
+Step 2: Conduct the test

-Once you’ve set up, conduct the test by asking your client to do the movements one by one.
-It’s highly recommended that you follow the top-to-bottom order on the functional movement screen template.
+Before you begin, prepare the following equipment needed for the test such as a dowel or measuring stick, hurdle, and measuring device.
+Once you've set up, conduct the test by asking your client to do the movements one by one.
+It's highly recommended that you follow the top-to-bottom order on the Functional Movement Screen template.

-Step Three.
-Write the Score and Notes
+Step 3: Write the core and notes

 Once you're finished, add the final scores to come up with a total score.

-FMS Scoring
+FMS scoring

-When to Use Functional Movement Screen PDF?
+When to use the Functional Movement Screen template PDF

 Any health practitioner can conduct the tests anytime and anywhere as long as they have the equipment and the Functional Movement Screen template available in PDF format on hand.